Auto-Mech/autochem/docs/index.rst

     >>> import phydat
     >>> import transformations

-Then we can move on to using the autoio modules:
+Then we can move on to using the autochem modules:

-* Automol Tutorial\: :ref:`base-tutorial-hub`
+* Automol Tutorial\: :ref:`tutorial-hub`
     * :ref:`ioformat-tutorial-doc`
     * :ref:`autoparse-tutorial-doc`
     * :ref:`autoread-tutorial-doc`
+* PhyDat tutorial
+* Transformations tutorial

 Documentation